jasperdekeuk/PLCsim-Advanced-Manager/README.md

 - [x] **Read and write variables** from the PLC (DB/Inputs/Outputs)
 - [x] **Advanced network setting**.
 Being able to set every interface of the instance to an interface of the host machine
 - [x] Create **snapshots** and restore them
+- [x] Option for **auto start** instances on startup of PLCsim Advanced Manager.
+Either just register or completely start the instance when starting the manager application. (see instance settings)
 - [ ] Easy **virtual commissioning** by e.g. setting buttons and lights in the UI to the PLC variables
 - [ ] **Traces** on the variables for analysis